annathecrow/page-whitelists/readme.txt

 == Description ==

 Page Whitelists is an administration tool that can be used to allow selected users to edit only certain pages, leaving the rest inaccessible.
 This is done by creating "whitelists", and assigning them to users and/or roles.
 Each whitelist can also alow/deny users to create additional pages.
 Every page, user and role can belong to multiple whitelists.

+This plugin was written as a light-weight replacement for the whitelisting functionality of Role Scoper.

 == Installation ==